Using synthetic data in Snowflake

 Copy

-4. Call the GENERATE_SYNTHETIC_DATA stored procedure to generate the synthetic data and store it in an output table:
+4. Call the GENERATE_SYNTHETIC_DATA stored procedure to generate the synthetic data into two output tables.
+Designate join keys, because you will join on those keys later.

 CALL SNOWFLAKE.DATA_PRIVACY.GENERATE_SYNTHETIC_DATA({